Chapter-39/app-template/README.md

 - SENTRY_ORG: Sentry organization.
 Required if uploading sourcemaps in CI.
 - SENTRY_PROJECT: Sentry project.
 Required if uploading sourcemaps in CI.
 - SENTRY_AUTH_TOKEN: Sentry token for uploading sourcemaps (typical scopes: `project:write`, `org:read`).
 Required if uploading sourcemaps in CI.
-- VITE_SERVER_ORIGIN: Public origin used by the dev/preview server.
+- SERVER_ORIGIN: Public origin used by the dev/preview server.
 Optional.
-- VITE_SERVER_ALLOWED_HOSTS: Comma-separated list of allowed hosts.
+- SERVER_ALLOWED_HOSTS: Comma-separated list of allowed hosts.
 Optional.
 - PKG_GH_READ: GitHub token with `read:packages` (and `repo` if applicable).
 Used by CI to authenticate `npm ci` against GitHub Packages (injected as `NODE_AUTH_TOKEN`).
 - GITHUB_TOKEN: Automatically provided by GitHub Actions (no configuration required).
 Used by the PR title verification workflow.